5 Minute Morning Yoga Stretches I Can’t Live Without – You’ll See Why

 Repeat this movement 3 times to each side.

-Always looking up towards the sky when you bend over to either side, helping you to keep your heart space open, flow with ease and intention.
+Always looking up towards the sky when you bend over to either side, helping you to keep your heart space open and avoid collapsing forward.

-Make your way into a wide-legged child’s pose, a shooting stretch that opens the hips and relaxes the lower back.
+Make your way into a wide-legged child’s pose, a soothing pose that opens the hips and relaxes the lower back.

 Let your forehead rest on the earth and take 5 cycles of breath in and out through your nose.

-Form spider hands and once more sink your heart towards the earth.
+Form spider hands (see second image) and once more sink your heart towards the earth.
 This adds a nice shoulder stretch.
-Take 5 cycles of breath.
+Take 5 more cycles of breath.

 Let your breath deepen and your body surrender to the present moment.